noahehall/theBookOfNoah/0current/databases/looker.md

 ##### Explores

+- explore adds an existing view to the Explore menu of Looker.
+Although an explore can be written inside of a view file, it is almost always best practice to write it within a model file instead.
 - a view that users can query, goes in the `FROM` clause in an SQL query
   - can be created from a single view/table, or combine multiple views by using a `join: {...}`
   - the explore technically is the base table (view) + any joins (other views, but actually poop.view files), and looker puts this whole thing into an SQL from clause